 Click now on a point on the mesh and then the corresponding point on the picture (or vice versa).
 You can click angles or details in order to be more accurate.
 The points should also be scattered all over the model.
 All the couples should be sufficiently distant in order to map correctly the texture.
-Click the Remove button in order to remove a pair of point.
-Once you have entered four couples of points, you can see the position of the camera in the 3D scene by clicking on Preview.
+Click the Remove button in order to remove a pair or deactivate it when it is doubtful.
+Once you have entered four couples of points, you can see the position of the camera in the 3D View.